liboyang0112/TRExFitter/docs/short_walkthrough.md

 trex-fitter s config/ttH2015_ljets.config
 ```

-Again, a new sub-folder has been created, this time named `Significance/`.
+Again, a new sub-folder has been created, this time named `Significance/asymptotics`.
-Take a look at the histogram contained in the root file within that folder to see the results.
+It contains the file `mySignificance_p0.root`, with the results of the calculation stored within the `p0` tree.
+See also the [significance feature explanation](../BasicTutorial2020/Significance) page.

 ## Ranking plot